Mattersey Primary School

 At Mattersey, we work together as a community to make sure we are all safe and happy.
 Our Pupil Leadership team help Mrs Wilson and the other staff to make decisions.
 We have visitors in school who also help us- the Road Safety Team, the Big Talk team, DARE officers, Swim Safe and Fire fighters who help us to learn how to stay safe.
 We also want to help others and raise money for charities, such as Children in Need and Macmillan, as well as collecting for Bassetlaw Food Bank at our Harvest Service.

 Our pupils work together in enterprise groups to take part in the annual Fiver Challenge.
-This has been a great way for our pupils to learn about budgeting, profit margins and experience running a small business.
+This has been a great way for our pupils to learn about financial management: budgeting, profit margins and experience running a small business.

 DAaRT Programme: When pupils are in Year 5/6 at Mattersey, they complete the DAaRT Life Skills Programme.
 We feel this is the right age to learn about important issues such as: drugs and alcohol awareness, knife crime as well as further work on e-safety and peer pressure to ensure our pupils are well prepared on their journey of transition to secondary school.